More Than Just a Dinosaur Unit Study

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

-We didn’t work on the dinosaur unit study every day, so in all it took us about a month to complete.
+We didn’t work on the dinosaur unit study every day.
+In all, it took us about a month to complete.
 What a GREAT month it was!
-Don’t miss a creation-based study of dinosaurs with your children!
-It’s very God-honoring and seriously super-cool!
+Having a plan in place, but also allowing plenty of space to keep learning when new opportunities or ideas presented themselves has never failed me when teaching unit studies.

 Let me know if you’ve done a unit study and which topics you like.
 It’s one of our favorite ways to learn!